Contents

 • Source: Osterwalder, A. et al. Value Proposition Design — value drivers and jobs-to-be-done framing. strategyzer.com

 • Source: Crane, F. Marketing for Entrepreneurs — positioning discipline (distinctive, valuable, supported).
+Concept referenced as the positioning framework; no publisher product page is cited to avoid a mismatched source link.

 Frequently Asked Questions